Driver pinned under fire truck in SW Freeway wreck

-HOUSTON, Texas (KTRK) --Authorities say a possible drunk driver may have caused an accident involving a fire truck early Monday morning on the Southwest Freeway at Hillcroft.
+HOUSTON, Texas (KTRK) --Authorities say a possible drunk driver may have caused a crash involving a fire truck early Monday morning on the Southwest Freeway at Hillcroft.

-Eyewitness News reporter Mayra Moreno is live at the scene where authorities are investigating.

 Officials tell ABC13 the suspected drunk driver hit another vehicle, causing it to slam into the back of a fire truck that was driving on the freeway.